Bai-Chiang/Linux_tinkering_notes/security_setup.md

   but still work after the OS is booted.
   This would be a problem for video cards, because before boot no video output you can't enter BIOS, or PXE-booting NIC if you boot over network.
+  In that case we need to enroll Microsoft's key, but that defeat the benefits of using your own key.
   Read [Rod Smith's secure boot guide](https://www.rodsbooks.com/efi-bootloaders/controlling-sb.html) and [ArchWiki page](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot) to understand secure boot.

   - Preparation